chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 ACL3ERR_ROFS
 : Read-only file system.
 A modifying operation was attempted on a read-only file system.

-ACL3ERR_MLINK
-: Too many hard links.

-ACL3ERR_NAMETOOLONG
-: The filename in an operation was too long.

-ACL3ERR_NOTEMPTY
-: An attempt was made to remove a directory that was not empty.

 ACL3ERR_DQUOT
 : Resource (quota) hard limit exceeded.
 The user's resource limit on the server has been exceeded.

 ACL3ERR_STALE
 : Invalid file handle.
 The file handle given in the arguments was invalid.
 The file referred to by that file handle no longer exists or access to it has been revoked.

-ACL3ERR_REMOTE
-: Too many levels of remote in path.
-The file handle given in the arguments referred to a file on a non-local file system on the server.

 ACL3ERR_BADHANDLE
 : Illegal NFS file handle.
 The file handle failed internal consistency checks.

-ACL3ERR_NOT_SYNC
-: Update synchronization mismatch was detected during a SETATTR operation.

-ACL3ERR_BAD_COOKIE
-: READDIR or READDIRPLUS cookie is stale.

 ACL3ERR_NOTSUPP
 : Operation is not supported.

-ACL3ERR_TOOSMALL
-: Buffer or request is too small.

 ACL3ERR_SERVERFAULT
 : An error occurred on the server which does not map to any of the legal NFS version 3 protocol error values.
 The client should translate this into an appropriate error.
 UNIX clients may choose to translate this to EIO.

-AC:3ERR_BADTYPE
-: An attempt was made to create an object of a type not supported by the server.

 ACL3ERR_JUKEBOX
 : The server initiated the request, but was not able to complete it in a timely fashion.
 The client should wait and then try the request with a new RPC transaction ID.
 For example, this error should be returned from a server that supports hierarchical storage and receives a request to process a file that has been migrated.
 In this case, the server should start the immigration process and respond to client with this error.